-Recently, the concept of emerging artificial intelligence(AI) technologies, such as large language models (LLMs), have significantly impacted the world by storm.
+Recently, the concept of emerging artificial intelligence(AI) technologies, such as multi-modality learning, have significantly impacted the world by storm.
 Next-generation AI revolutionize the method of interacting with humans.
 This great development attracts more and more attention for AI technologies, including all derivative technologies form the key foundation of many advanced algorithms applied in wireless communication.
 The emerging AI technology broadens the application range from optimization to physical layer processing.
 The integration of AI technologies with wireless communication will enable communication system to make more intelligent decisions in the system design, automatic operation and optimization.
 Better training algorithms and larger datasets play a critical role in the future of AI technologies.
 As more data is entered into these models, their understanding of complex questions will continue to improve.

 We invite high-quality original research papers to describe recent and anticipated challenges or discoveries, as well as potential intelligent solutions for future mobile communications and networks.
 We welcome both theoretical and experimental papers.
 We expect the papers of the conference to serve as valuable references for a large audience from both academia and industry.
 How to apply emerging AI algorithm to communication network effectively will be the interest of this meeting.

 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition:

 - Get more visibility for your paper and receive a fair review with Community Review,